graphopedia-xyz/graphopedia/marimekko-chart/index.md

 ---

-is a type of visualization showing categorical data as rectangles with their widths and lengths proportional to quantities and categories represented as columns. [^wilkinson]
+is a type of visualization showing categorical data as rectangles with their widths and lengths proportional to quantities and the categories represented as columns. [^wilkinson]

 <!--more-->
+Both ***value axes*** of a Marimekko chart have ***percentage scales***.
+The lengths and widths of all rectangles in a chart equal one hundred percent respectively. ***Categories*** are represented as rectangles the widths and heights of which are proportional to their values along horizontal and vertical scales.

-The Marimekko chart is useful for discovering unusually high or low values and dependencies between variables. [^hartigan] Mosaic plots represent contingency tables, a basic statistics tool for showing distributions in a matrix for categorical data.
+The Marimekko chart is useful for discovering unusually high or low values and dependencies between variables.
+Mosaic plots represent contingency tables, a basic statistics tool for showing distributions in a matrix for categorical data.
 It uses rectangular tiles sized proportionally to values to show their distributions.[^friendly]

 The Marimekko chart is similar to a stacked [bar chart](/bar-chart), but it adds one more dimension of data through varying column widths.